undavide/fs/Frequency Separation 2021.md

 ![](img/EdgesPyramid2.jpg)

-The image can be recomposed: and the Detail layers used for retouching purposed or contrast enhancement like in the previous example.
+The image can be then recomposed as usual.

 ![](img/EdgesPyramid3.jpg)